When to Replace Stormwater Infrastructure

 The age of a sewer system is one of the most important factors to consider.
 Depending on upkeep and the materials used, stormwater infrastructure has an average lifespan of between 20 to 100 years.
 If the infrastructure is reaching the end of its lifespan, it may be time to consider replacement.

 The age of stormwater infrastructure is an important factor to consider when evaluating its condition and performance.
-The lifespan of the infrastructure can vary widely depending on several factors.
-These include the materials used, the quality of construction, and the level of maintenance received over time.
+The lifespan of the infrastructure can vary widely depending on several factors, including the materials used, the quality of construction, and the level of maintenance received over time.

 For example, concrete pipes and culverts can become brittle over time, leading to cracking and failure.
 Steel pipes can rust and corrode, reducing their strength and integrity.
-Additionally, sediment and debris can accumulate inside pipes and culverts.
-This reduces their capacity and increases the risk of blockages and flooding.
+Additionally, sediment and debris can accumulate inside pipes and culverts, reducing their capacity and increasing the risk of blockages and flooding.

 Factors That Lower Lifespans of Wastewater Systems

-Regular inspections and maintenance help to identify signs of aging and deterioration in stormwater infrastructure.
-This allows for stormwater repair and replacement to be made before more serious issues arise.
-However, as infrastructure reaches the end of its expected lifespan, it may be more cost-effective to replace.
-This is especially true if there is a need to frequently issue repairs and patchwork fixes.
+Regular inspections and maintenance help identify signs of aging and deterioration in stormwater infrastructure.
+This allows for stormwater repair and replacement before more serious issues arise.
+However, as infrastructure reaches the end of its expected lifespan, it may be more cost-effective to replace it.
+This is especially true if there is a need to issue repairs and patchwork fixes frequently.

 Environmental Wear and Tear

-It is also worth noting that the lifespan of sewers are impacted by factors beyond municipalities control.
+It is also worth noting that factors beyond municipalities’ control impact sewer lifespans.
 For example, extreme weather events or natural disasters can cause significant damage to infrastructure.

-Similarly, changes in land use and development can lead to increased runoff and stormwater flows.
+Similarly, land use and development changes can increase runoff and stormwater flows.
 This puts additional stress on aging infrastructure and reduces its effectiveness, which increases the need for stormwater repair and replacement.

 Physical Condition

 The physical condition of stormwater infrastructure is an important factor to consider when assessing its performance and safety.
-As infrastructure ages and is exposed to the elements, it can experience wear and tear that can lead to structural damage and other issues.
+As infrastructure ages and is exposed to the elements, it can experience wear and tear, leading to structural damage and other issues.

 One of the most common signs of physical damage to stormwater infrastructure is cracking.
 Concrete pipes and culverts, for example, can develop cracks as they age.
 These cracks allow water to seep through and cause erosion or instability.
 Similarly, steel pipes can also develop cracks due to fatigue, stress, or corrosion.

-Other signs of physical damage in need of stormwater repair can include deformation or buckling.
+Other signs of physical damage that need stormwater repair include deformation or buckling.
 In some cases, these signs of damage can be visible on the surface.
-However, many times they may only be detectable through more in-depth inspection techniques, such as GIS Mapping.
+However, many times, they may only be detectable through more in-depth inspection techniques, such as GIS Mapping.

-For underground pipes, physical damage can be particularly problematic, as it can be difficult to detect and repair.
-Leaks or blockages in underground pipes can lead to a variety of issues.
-Examples include sinkholes, flooding, or damage to nearby structures.
-As such, regular inspection and maintenance of underground pipes is essential to ensure their continued performance and safety.
+Physical damage to underground pipes can be particularly problematic, as it can be difficult to detect and repair.
+Leaks or blockages in underground pipes can lead to a variety of issues, including sinkholes, flooding, or damage to nearby structures.
+As such, regular inspection and maintenance of underground pipes are essential to ensure their continued performance and safety.

 Here are some signs that your infrastructure is damaged that may be visible on the surface: